yusuf2407/holidu-property-finder/PRIVACY_POLICY.md

 ### Storage Permission
 Used to save property data, user preferences, and query logs locally in your browser.

-### ActiveTab Permission
+### Tabs Permission
-Required to detect your current Holidu domain and navigate to the selected property page on the correct website.
+Required to detect your current Holidu domain (by reading the active tab's URL) and to open property pages in new tabs.
+This ensures the extension opens properties on the correct Holidu website based on the user's current browsing context.

 ### Host Permissions
 Required to access: